A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Numerical experiments

 Thus, in the local adaptive case, the obtained mesh hierarchies can be highly graded.
 Moreover, since we aim to compare the performance of the solver with respect to increasing polynomial degree without other parameters changing, the mesh hierarchy is pre-computed once for each problem using $p=1$ and re-used in all experiments.

-We consider the following test cases (we always take $\u = - \dif \nabla \gamma$ and compute $f$ correspondingly): \begin{itemize} \item \textbf{Smooth test case and uniform mesh refinement.} This test is taken from Ewing and Wang~\cite{Ewing_Wang_94}:
+We consider the following test cases for $d=2$ (we always take $\u = - \dif \nabla \gamma$ and compute $f$ correspondingly): \begin{itemize} \item \textbf{Smooth test case and uniform mesh refinement.} This test is taken from Ewing and Wang~\cite{Ewing_Wang_94}:

-The initial mesh size is taken to be $0.5$ and $\dif = I $.
+The initial (coarse) mesh size is taken to be $0.5$ and $\dif = I $.
 The refinement is uniform: each existing element is split into four congruent ones by joining the midpoints of its edges. \item \textbf{Well wavefront test case and adaptive mesh refinement.} This test case is taken from Mitchell~\cite{Mitchell_10}:

 where $r = \sqrt{(x - x_c)^2 + (y - y_c)^2} $ and the parameters are $\alpha = \num{1000}$, $x_c = 0.5$, $y_c = 0.5$, $r_0 = 0.01$.
-The initial mesh size is taken to be 0.5, $\dif = I $, and the bulk-chasing parameter for the adaptive refinement is chosen to be $\theta_{\textrm{mark}} =0.7$.
+The initial (coarse) mesh size is taken to be 0.5, $\dif = I $, and the bulk-chasing parameter for the adaptive refinement is chosen to be $\theta_{\textrm{mark}} =0.7$.
 Figure~\ref{fig_meshes} (left) showcases the mesh obtained after $J=10$ refinements, zoomed in the vicinity of the ``well''. \item \textbf{Checkerboard diffusion test case and adaptive mesh refinement.} Consider a singular exact solution written in polar coordinates as

 where we follow Kellogg~\cite{Kellogg_75} to define $\mu (\varphi)$ and have a regularity parameter $\gamma = \num{0.0009}$ and diffusion contrast \num{2001405.429972}.
 We illustrate the diffusion coefficient across the domain in Figure~\ref{fig_meshes} (center).
 This problem has non-zero Neumann boundary conditions, and the implementation is done by re-adjusting the right-hand side first.
-The initial mesh size is taken to be 1 and the bulk-chasing parameter for the adaptive refinement is chosen to be $\theta_{\textrm{mark}} =0.3$; see Figure~\ref{fig_meshes} (right) for the mesh in the graded hierarchy obtained after $J=20$ refinements zoomed in the vicinity of the singularity. \end{itemize}
+The initial mesh size is taken to be 1 and the bulk-chasing parameter for the adaptive refinement is chosen to be $\theta_{\textrm{mark}} =0.3$; see Figure~\ref{fig_meshes} (right) for the mesh in the graded hierarchy obtained after $J=20$ refinements. \end{itemize}

 As for the choice of the polynomial degrees per level, recalling~\eqref{eq_pol_degs_j}, any non-decreasing sequence is authorized, allowing in particular for the lowest degree $p=0$ in the coarse solve, which was tested variedly in~\cite{Mir_Pap_Voh_19}.
 Here, we rather opt for the same polynomial degree $p$ on every level, including the coarsest one, i.e., $p_j = p$ for $0 \le j \le J$.
 The different mesh settings and numbers of unknowns are summarized in Table~\ref{Tab_summary_data}.